NYC Bank Fired Assistant After She Walked in on Boss Masturbating: Suit

 “As alleged in the Complaint, a hostile and discriminatory environment was fostered at Marathon, a company run entirely by men, because of its leaders’ willingness to look the other way and put profits over a safe work environment,” attorney Michael Willemin, who is representing the former assistant, told The Daily Beast in a statement.
 “No women should ever be subjected to the outrageous conduct Ms. Williams endured, and we look forward to vindicating her rights in federal court.”

-In a statement to the New York Daily Mail, a Marathon spokesperson said “it is unfortunate that our former employee has resorted to making baseless allegations that are nothing more than a desperate attempt to extract an undue payment.
+In a statement to the The Daily Beas, a Marathon spokesperson said “it is unfortunate that our former employee has resorted to making baseless allegations that are nothing more than a desperate attempt to extract an undue payment.
 Marathon Capital adheres to the highest standards of professional conduct and we will defend ourselves vigorously.”

 Hinckley could not immediately be reached for comment.